GeoSensorWebLab/gsw-chef/deerfoot/docs/1_GEOSERVER_SETUP.markdown

 # GeoServer Documentation

-TODO: This document will explain how to set up GeoServer manually after using Chef to install the software.

-* GeoWebCache setup
-* Optimizations for production

 ## First Steps

 I would recommend starting with creating a new cloud server (in OpenStack or EC2) with the average hardware requirements: 2 CPUs, 4 GB of RAM, 30 GB of free disk space.